 - Replenishes iron, vitamins, and minerals

 - Promotes faster recovery by decreasing postpartum bleeding and pain

 - Wards off postpartum depression or the “baby blues”

 I have heard nothing but positive comments from women who have chosen to do placenta encapsulation.
 My patients who have given birth multiple times even remark on the positive differences in healing, breast milk supply, and mood during the postpartum period when they have taken their placenta pills.

 If you are still wary of this process, please know that the placenta is processed and is not consumed raw.
 It is cleaned, steamed, baked, and then ground into a fine powder that is put inside capsules (like the picture above).
 So all you get is a bottle full of pills with directions to take 2-3 pills twice a day.
 After 9 months of body changes, this is an easy way to start feeling like yourself again.

-If you live in Chicago, please let me know if you’re interested in this service.
+If you live in Northwest Arkansas, please let me know if you’re interested in this service.
 I’m happy to help!

 Want more information about placenta encapsulation?
 Here are a few more articles: